Sofic mean dimension

-Note that if $G$ acts continuously on a compact metrizable space $X$ with $\mdim_\Sigma(X)\ge 0$, then $\mdim_\Sigma(Y)\ge 0$ for every factor $Y$ of $X$.
-From Lemma~\ref{L-existence of largest factor} and Propositions~\ref{P-subspace top} and \ref{P-product}, taking property P to be having sofic mean topological dimension at most $0$, we obtain the following result, which was established by Lindenstrauss for countable amenable groups \cite[Proposition 6.12]{Lindenstrauss}.
+By Remark~\ref{R-mean top dim2} and Lemma~\ref{L-factor1} if $G$ acts continuously on a compact metrizable space $X$ with $\mdim_\Sigma(X)\ge 0$, then $\mdim_\Sigma(Y)\ge 0$ for every factor $Y$ of $X$.
+From Lemma~\ref{L-existence of largest factor} and Propositions~\ref{P-subspace top} and \ref{P-product}, taking property P to be having sofic mean topological dimension at most $0$ and observing that $\mdim_\Sigma(\bullet)=0$ for the trivial action of $G$ on the one-point set $\bullet$, we obtain the following result, which was established by Lindenstrauss for countable amenable groups \cite[Proposition 6.12]{Lindenstrauss}.

 \begin{proposition} Let $G$ act continuously on a compact metrizable space $X$ with $\mdim_\Sigma(X)\ge 0$.
 Then $X$ has a largest factor $Y$ satisfying $\mdim_\Sigma(Y)=0$. \end{proposition}